swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 This is a small sample of projects that popped up during initial migration.
-As migration proceeds, more examples continue to surface that would benefit from `UnsafeBytes`.
+As migration proceeds, more examples continue to surface that would benefit from `UnsafeRawBufferPointer`.

 ### Network Messages